Discrete-time Indirect Adaptive Control for Systems with Disturbances via Directional Forgetting: Concurrent Learning Approach

-An adaptive controller design for cases with disturbances is critical in practical applications for preventing unexpected control performance degradation and instability.
-Recently, adaptive control systems with relaxed persistent excitation (PE) conditions have been proposed to solve this problem; however, most discussions have focused on continuous-time systems.
-In this study, we propose a novel adaptive control method for discrete-time systems with disturbances that combines directional forgetting and concurrent learning.
-The proposed method does not require the PE condition, information on disturbances, unknown parameters, or matching conditions, and it guarantees exponential uniform ultimate unbounded (UUB).
-It was also theoretically demonstrated that the upper bound of the UUB can be designed based on the forgetting factor, which is a design parameter.
-Numerical simulation results illustrate the effectiveness of the proposed method.
+\abstract[Abstract]{Recently, adaptive control systems with relaxed persistent excitation (PE) conditions have been proposed to guarantee true parameter convergence and improve the transient response.
+However, in some cases, sufficient control performance and parameter convergence cannot be easily achieved, with stability demonstrated only under ideal conditions, such as the absence of disturbances and matching conditions required.
+In this study, we propose a novel adaptive control method for discrete-time systems with disturbances, which is not under an ideal case, that combines directional forgetting and concurrent learning.
+The proposed method does not require the PE condition, information on disturbances, unknown parameters, or matching conditions, and it guarantees uniformly ultimately bounded (UUB).
+It was also theoretically demonstrated that the ultimate bound can be designed based on the forgetting factor, which is a design parameter.
+In addition, the upper bound decreases with time step, which is independent of the system order and/or target trajectory due to forgetting factor.
+This also implies stronger stability than a normal UUB.
+Numerical simulation results illustrate the effectiveness of the proposed method.}